Noncommutative Bennett and Rosenthal inequalities

 Applying the same argument to $x_ix_i^*$, we obtain

-Hence, \eqref{rova} is true for $2p$ with constant $c\sqrt{D_p}$.
+Hence, (\ref{rova}) is true for $2p$ with constant $c\sqrt{D_p}$.
 It follows that

 and thus $D_p\le c^2$ which is independent of $p$.
 Therefore, the iteration argument is complete, and we have proved the first assertion.
-As mentioned in the Introduction of this paper, the interpolation argument from \cite[Section 4]{JX3} shows that the first assertion can be improved to the second assertion with a singularity as $p$ tends to 2.
-Thus for $p\ge 2.5$ the assertion holds with an absolute constant. \end{proof}

-\begin{rem}{\rm The improved Rosenthal inequality allows us to extend Lust-Piquard's noncommutative Khintchine inequality \cite{LPP,LP} in a twisted setting.
+As mentioned in the \hyperref[sec0]{Introduction} of this paper, the interpolation argument from \cite{JX3}, Section 4, shows that the first assertion can be improved to the second assertion with a singularity as $p$ tends to~2.
+Thus for $p\ge2.5$ the assertion holds with an absolute constant. \end{pf*} \begin{rem} The improved Rosenthal inequality allows us to extend Lust-Piquard's noncommutative Khintchine inequality \cite{LPP,LP} in a twisted setting.
 We refer to \cite{Val} for unexplained notion on the Gaussian measure space construction.
 The starting point is a discrete group acting on a real Hilbert space $H$.
-This means we fix an isometry $b:H\to L_2(\Om,\Si,\mu)$ such that $b$ is linear, and $b(h)$ is a centered Gaussian random variable with variance $\|h\|^2$.
+This means we fix an isometry $b\dvtx H\to L_2(\Om,\Si,\mu)$ such that $b$ is linear, and $b(h)$ is a centered Gaussian random variable with variance $\|h\|^2$.
 For example, for $H=L_2(0,\infty)$ and $B_t=b(1_{[0,t]})$ we recover a well-known method to construct Brownian motion.
 We may assume that $\Si$ is the minimal sigma algebra generated by the random variables $b(H)$.
-Then the action of $G$ extends to a family of measure preserving automorphism $\al:G\to {\rm Aut}(L_{\infty}(\Om,\Si,\mu))$ such that
+Then the\vadjust{\goodbreak} action of $G$ extends to a family of measure preserving automorphism $\al\dvtx G\to\operatorname{Aut}(L_{\infty}(\Om,\Si,\mu))$ such that

 This allows us to form the crossed product $M=L_{\infty}(\Si)\rtimes G$.
 The crossed product is spanned by random variables of the form

 Here $\la(g)$ refers to the regular representation of group.
 The algebraic structure is determined by $\la(g)f\la(g^{-1})= \al_{g}(f)$.
 The twisted Gaussian random variables are of the form